Error Code: 2137-8065

-- Ensure your console has the latest system version.
+- Ensure your console has the latest system update.

-If the console is already up to date, restart it by holding down the POWER Button for three seconds, then selecting "Power Options" > "Restart".
+If the console is already up to date, restart it by holding down the POWER Button for three seconds, then select "Power Options" > "Restart."

 - Power cycle your home network.

 Restarting your network devices may resolve this issue if it is related to the devices being unresponsive.

 - Manually enter an alternate DNS.